UPDATED: January 2020

 Taking a plane is the fastest solution to get to Koh Phangan, but it has its downsides as well.
 It is more expensive than the rest of the options and the island doesn’t have its own airport (yet), so you will have to fly to other places located close-by, then go to Koh Phangan.
 Here is how you can do it:

 The closest airport to Koh Phangan is Koh Samui.
 You can fly there with Bangkok Airways from BKK Bangkok International Airport.
 After this, you can take a taxi to the Big Buddha Pier where you can take a ferry from Koh Samui to Koh Phangan.
-There are at least 3 ferries/day, the last one departs at 5.30 PM.
+There are at least 3 ferries/day, with the last one leaving at 5:30 PM.